viash-io/viash/README.md

 See 'docker run --help'.

 $ bin/make_vignette ---setup
-Step 1/2 : FROM rocker/tidyverse
+Step 1/2 : FROM rocker/verse
  ---> 27c035ef200a
-Step 2/2 : RUN Rscript -e 'if (!requireNamespace("remotes")) install.packages("remotes")' &&   Rscript -e 'remotes::install_cran(c("optparse", "rmarkdown", "tidyverse"), repos = "https://cran.rstudio.com")'
- ---> Running in 01a387541b6a
 ...
 Removing intermediate container 01a387541b6a
  ---> 1128ae752ae7